-- Massive volume of emails without warm-up.
+- Massive volume of emails without a positive email interaction campaign.
 WorkDiversity increased their sending activity considerably.
-However, even though they were working with warm recipients, their email domain wasn’t prepared for larger volumes of emails - it didn’t generate enough trust and credibility from email service providers to be allowed to lift and expand the sending limits.
-As a result, the domain’s Sender Score went down.
+However, even though they were communicating with warm recipients, their domain wasn't prepared to send such a large volume of emails.
+This is because the domain didn't generate enough trust and credibility from email service providers to be allowed to expand sending limits.
+As a result, the domain's Sender Score fell.

 Sending limits are restrictions that outline the exact number of emails you can send per day, per hour, or per minute.
 Their purpose is to prevent mailboxes from being abused by spammers and to motivate users to work on their sending reputation prior to launching massive email campaigns.
 This regulation ensures that only trustworthy and reliable senders participate in email exchange and mail recipients can engage in safe and productive communications.